maendeleolab/toolbox/README.md

 You are welcome to explore the other folders, which are currently being developped.

 - Note: The scripts below have been tested and validated on Ubuntu version 20.04.
+Minimum instance type requirement use t3.medium for performance.

 ## How to use the scripts
 #### Step 1